-The property is located in Section 2, Township 1N, Range 71W, Boulder County.
-It is located within the Boulder Mountain Fire Protection District.
-The lot is 35 acres in size and has a modest ~5-10 percent slope with an east aspect.
-The site is at ~6,975 feet in elevation and located midslope which is relatively dry.
-Lee Hill Drive will create a small natural barrier that may help slow the spread of a surface fire on the site.
+The property is located in Section 16, Township 1N, Range 71W, in Boulder County, Colorado.
+It is located within the Four Mile Fire Protection District.
+The lot is 5 acres in size and has a modest ~30 percent slope with a southwest aspect.
+The site is at ~6,600 feet in elevation and located in a chimney which is relatively dry.
+Arroyo Chico to the south and rock outcrop to the northeast will create a small barrier that may help slow the spread of a surface fire on the site.